Last updated: May 31st, 2023

 Inside the tent, there are multiple gear pockets and a lantern hook so that things can stay nice and organized.

-One more added plus of this tent is that it’s a pop-up tent, so you can have the whole thing up and running in minutes.
+One more added plus of this tent is that it’s a pop-up tent, so you can set up camp in a matter of minutes.
+It just may be the fastest 4-season 6-person tent in the wild west.

 - Double Layer